cristovomgirodo/Conversions-between-Velocitys/README.md

 			. . .KEY [ENTER] TO EXIT OF THE PROGRAM!. . .

 # 3.)
-Different option when the user type number bigger than 4.
+Different option when the user type number bigger than 4 or smaller than 1.

                         ====================================
 			* [ALGORÍTHM: ALGCONBUNVELOCID.PY] *